chirayuvg/6th-sem-Dino-Game-OpenGL-vtu-miniproject/README.md

-# BTech 6th Semester Graphics Project
+# OpenGL Dino Game

-This is my BTech 6th Semester Graphics Project inspired by the _Dino game_ on Google Chrome, written in **C** on **OpenGL API** using `freeglut` library.
+This is my Computer Graphics Project inspired by the _Dino game_ on Google Chrome, written in **C** on **OpenGL API** using `freeglut` library.

 ## Commands